 This error is one of the common issues for Elementor users and there are many reasons for it.

 Custom page templates

-Custom page template is the main reason for this error.
+The custom page template is the main reason for this error.
 The error occurs when you are trying to edit your custom page with Elementor.
 If your theme doesn’t have the ‘the_content’ function in the custom templates then Elementor will not get access to edit the custom template and show you the error with an error message.

 The conflict between different plugins in your WordPress website is also responsible for this error.
 When you are using too many third-party plugins for your website, it may conflict with each other.
 The plugin conflict blocks the Elementor page builder to load its script and show the content area missing error.

 You won’t be able to edit your dynamically created page with Elementor.
 As the dynamic page doesn’t have the ‘the_content’ function so Elementor won’t be able to edit those pages and shows an error.
-Similarly, Elementor won’t be able to edit your WooCommerce based pages.
+Similarly, Elementor won’t be able to edit your WooCommerce-based pages.